hilarych/seisproc/README.md

 1. Be able to do quick data analysis and visualization.
 2. Having templates of frequenctly used routines for new projects.

-The scripts are shared with the hope that they can be useful.
-They are distributed under the terms of the GNU General Public License as published by the Free Software Foundation (version 3 or later version).
+The scripts are shared with the hope that they can be useful without any warranty.
 Please let me know if you notice any mistake.
 Thanks!

 @ Hilary Chang ([hilarych@mit.edu](mailto:hilarych@mit.edu))